marcbachmann/node-html-pdf/README.md

 ```

 ## Options
 `script`: Absolute path to a custom phantomjs script, use the file in lib/scripts as example
 `timeout`: Timeout that will cancel phantomjs, milliseconds as Integer, default: 10000
 `filename`: The file path of the file that will be written.
 If you want to save the file permanently, you have to pass this option.
 `directory`: The directory path of the file that will be written. default: '/tmp'

 The full options object gets converted to JSON and will get passed to the phantomjs script as third argument.
 There are more options concerning the paperSize, header & footer options inside the phantomjs script.

-Documentation will follow soon.
+## documentations for more available options will follow soon :)